NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

    * - pattern
      - Provides the ORBNUM file name with patterns to match with the ORBNUM file to be archived.
-     - True
+     - Yes
    * - event_detection_frame
      - Provides the SPICE name (e.g., IAU_MARS) and the description (e.g.,
        "Mars body-fixed frame") for the reference frame that has been used to detect the orbit event.
    * - header_start_line
      - Specifies the line where the ORBNUM file header starts (typically 1.)
-     - True
+     - Yes
    * - pck
      - Provides the PCK kernel name used with the event detection frame and its description (e.g., ``pck0010.tpc`` and "IAU 2009 report".)
-     - True
+     - Yes
    * - coverage
      - Provides the element to determine the coverage of the ORBNUM file.
        This element is described in detail in the next subsection.
-     - True
+     - Yes

 ORBNUM Coverage determination